Joaquin F. Enriquez Memorial Sports Complex: Post-Palaro (1993–2012)

 In 2005, it was the main venue of the National PRISAA Games which gathered athletes from all over the private schools in the country.
 In 2007, the PASUC-National Sports Olympics, a competition between public colleges and university varsity teams, was held here.

 In 2011, the PRISAA was participated in by more than 400 member colleges and universities from the country's 17 regions.
 More than 5,000 athletes and officials participated in the games.

 Disuse and eventual renovation (2013–2023)

 The stadium along with the rest of the facilities of the sports complex were damaged following the 2013 Zamboanga City siege by the Moro National Liberation Front.
 The stadium was used as an evacuation site by people displaced by the attacks and had to undergo renovation from 2016 to 2019.

-It was reinaugurated on February 2019.
+It was reinaugurated in February 2019.
 However it was closed due as a consequence of the community quarantines imposed during the COVID-19 pandemic in March 2020.
 It was briefly reopened in late 2021 before it underwent a year-long renovation work again from February 2022 to February 2023 due to the deteriorated athletic oval.